bpfverif/agni/README.md

 ```
 If we want to test 2 instructions or more we add them sequentially as follows:
 ```
-python3 bpf_alu_jmp_synthesis.py --kernver 5.10 --encodings_path <path to 5.10 encodings directory>--ver_set BPF_ADD BPF_OR BPF_AND
+python3 bpf_alu_jmp_synthesis.py --kernver 5.10 --encodings_path <path to 5.10 encodings directory> --ver_set BPF_ADD BPF_OR BPF_AND
 ```
-We make a distinction between the verification set - which is used to check correctness of given instructions and produce POCs for them in case of failure - and the synthesis set which is solely used for synthesizing POCs for instructions given in the verification set.
+We make a distinction between the verification set - which is the set of instructions used for verification and POC generation in case of failure - and the synthesis set which is solely used for synthesizing POCs for instructions given in the verification set.
 We set a default synthesis set which is able to produce POCs as described by our paper but can be changed in the following way:
 ```
-python3 bpf_alu_jmp_synthesis.py --kernver 5.10 --ver_set BPF ADD --synth_set BPF_XOR BPF_OR
+python3 bpf_alu_jmp_synthesis.py --kernver 5.11 --encodings_path <path to 5.11 encodings directory> --ver_set BPF ADD --synth_set BPF_XOR BPF_OR
 ```
 Changing the synthesis set in this case means that only those instructions (BPF_XOR and BPF_OR) will be used in a multi-sequence program when generating a POC for BPF_ADD.